deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 DeepFlow production deployment recommendations.

-# Use LTS Version of DeepFlow
+# Use the LTS Version of DeepFlow

-Add the `--version 6.4.9` parameter to helm to install or upgrade the LTS version of DeepFlow Server and Agent.
+Run `helm search repo deepflow -l` to check the [latest LTS version](../release-notes/release-timeline)

-## Install LTS Version of DeepFlow Server
+## Install the LTS Version of DeepFlow Server

 ::: code-tabs#shell